digidotcom/xbee-python/doc/examples.rst

 Receive explicit data polling
 `````````````````````````````

-This sample application shows how a Zigbee device receives data in application
+This sample application shows how a Zigbee device receives data in the
-layer (explicit) format using a polling mechanism.
-Before receiving data in
+application layer (explicit) format using a polling mechanism.
+Before receiving
-explicit format, the API output mode of the Zigbee device is configured in
+data in explicit format, the API output mode of the Zigbee device is configured
-explicit mode.
+in explicit mode.

 You can locate the example in the following path:
 **examples/communication/explicit/ReceiveExplicitDataPollingSample**